RHsyseng/telco-operations/metallb/bgp.md

 By doing a describe of the service, we will see

 - which IP it got assigned
-- how the service is beeing advertised on the different nodes
+- how the service is being advertised on the different nodes

-We can check from one of the speaker nodes how the ip of the service is beeing advertised
+We can check from one of the speaker nodes how the ip of the service is being advertised

 ```
 oc -n openshift-operators exec -it speaker-275d5  -c frr -- vtysh -c "show bgp ipv4"